brandonjackson/global-dialogues/docs/database_guide.md

    - For **Ask Experience**: Percentage who used same category, if applicable
    - For **branches**: Agreement only from participants within that branch

+## Database Characteristics and Known Issues

+### Expected Data Characteristics

+1. **Participant Count Differences**: Different tables will have different participant counts by design:
+   - `participant_responses`: All survey participants (highest count)
+   - `responses` (unique participant_ids): Only those who provided text responses (Ask Opinion/Experience)
+   - `participants`: Only those with calculable PRI scores (may be lowest count)
+   - Some participants only answered poll questions and have no text responses
+   - Some participants lack sufficient data for PRI calculation

+2. **Geographic Column Variations**:
+   - `north_america`: Continental definition (includes Mexico, Central America)
+   - `northern_america`: UN statistical region (US, Canada, Greenland, Bermuda only)
+   - Both columns are intentionally retained as they represent different geographic groupings

+3. **Branch Column Names**: Branch question columns are truncated to first 6 words for readability:
+   - Example: `branches_have_you_ever_felt_an_ai` (full question preserved in `responses_column_mappings`)
+   - Original CSV may have even longer truncations due to export limitations

+4. **Fixed Known Issues**:
+   - Column typos from source data (e.g., "Norther Europe" → `northern_europe`) are automatically corrected
+   - Foreign key constraints are enforced with missing participants added with NULL PRI scores
+   - Divergence scores are calculated for all applicable responses

+5. **NULL Values**:
+   - PRI scores may be NULL for participants with insufficient data
+   - Divergence/consensus scores may be NULL for certain question types
+   - Agreement rate columns may be NULL for Ask Experience questions without voting

 ## Troubleshooting

 - **Database not found**: Run `make db GD=<N>` first
 - **Missing scores**: Ensure analysis has been run (`make analyze GD=<N>`) before creating database
 - **Missing tags**: Tags require preprocessed tag files in `Data/GD<N>/tags/`
 - **Column not found**: Remember all columns are lowercase_underscored (e.g., use `question_id` not `Question ID`)
+- **Participant count mismatches**: See "Database Characteristics" section above - this is expected
 - **Corrupted database**: Simply recreate with `make db GD=<N>`